nicolashainaux/mathmaker/docs/include/detailed_version.rst

 .. note::

     mathmaker does not support systemd journalisation (the default one in Manjaro).
 You may have to setup systemd too (enable ``ForwardToSyslog`` in its conf file) in order to get ``rsyslog`` recording messages.
-Also you may need to add ``$ModLoad imjournal`` in ``/etc/rsyslog.conf`` and to create the file ``/var/spool/rsyslog``.
+Also you may need is to add ``$ModLoad imjournal`` in ``/etc/rsyslog.conf`` and to create the file ``/var/spool/rsyslog``.
 For a better setup, see https://www.freedesktop.org/wiki/Software/systemd/syslog/.
 A workaround to prevent duplicate messages could be to discard the unwanted ones, like described here: http://www.rsyslog.com/discarding-unwanted-messages/.

 Documentation
 ^^^^^^^^^^^^^